TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Poison.md

 <br />

-Now, we can make the request:
+Next, we send the request:

 <br />